RizaHKhan/nuxt-portfolio/content/blog/sanitize-data.md

 It is always a good idea to do a quick check on what you are receiving as data, both from the backend and frontend.

-For exmaple, say you have received data via a `Axios` call that provides you with a object that contains numerous properties.
+For example, say you have received data via a `Axios` call that provides you with a object that contains numerous properties.
 You want to ensure that there are no malicious functions that could potentially cause issues in the front end.

 Therefore, you can do a quick pass through a factory function that will check for a `typeof` on each property and remove anything suspicious.